tom-halpin/pe-dojo-book/content/001b-cast.md

 **P**ennyworth a **P**roject Manager from the Daily Mentioner national newspaper is a servant leader, he facilitates the work of the teams on the projects he manages.

-A loyal and longstanding confidant of Charlie Pennyworth often acts as Charlie's weather _wayne_ pardon the pun on new programs.
+A loyal and longstanding confidant of Charlie, Pennyworth often acts as Charlie's weather _wayne_ pardon the pun on new programs.

 Pennyworth works to ensure that new programs become shining examples of best practices and is thus ideally suited to helping on the Overlook program.